marcodallastella/LEDE-Project-1-Swimming/README.md

 Output: `2_output_clean.csv`

-* Reduce the dataset to havea coherent set of entries for each year and for yeach discipline.
+* Reduce the dataset to have a coherent set of entries for each year and for yeach discipline.
 I decided to choose 2003 as my starting year, since years before that had inconsistent data.

 Output: `2_output_2003.csv` file.